galaxyproject/training-material/news/_posts/2024-06-06-400-tutorials-milestone.md

 ## Looking Ahead

 As we celebrate this milestone, we remain committed to expanding and enhancing our training materials.
-The journey doesn't end here—there are many more tutorials to create, more innovations to integrate, and more minds to inspire.
-We invite you to explore our tutorials, join our community, and contribute to the ever-growing Galaxy Training Network.
+We have recently expanded beyond Galaxy into Data Science and command line analyses, and we look forward to expanding to even more new life science topics going forward.

 Here's to the next 400 tutorials and beyond—together, we are advancing science and education, one tutorial at a time!